linto-ai/documentation-website/docs/skills/components.md

 ```

 #### ** LinTO Skill Node**
-Each new skill-node will enable LinTO to proceed a new action.
+LinTo-Skill-Node, extend LinTo-Node.

-The skill node manage different autoload function, a tutorial has been made about [crating your own skill](/skills/depguide)
+A skill can only is only trigger by event, these event are created automaticaly on the node creation.

-The node also load by default `Wire-Event` component (see below in [components - wire event](skills/components?id=components))
+More information about how to create a skill [crating your own skill](/skills/make_my_skills)

 ### Example use
 ```js